victordelval/bikes-app/README.md

 Initial difficulties have been found to mock the data in the ssr asynchronous pages, both in Vitest and with Playwright, depending in both cases on the data from the external APIs, something to investigate and improve in future iteration.

+## Architecture

-## Architecture: Structure and organization
+About project structure and organization .

-Inside src/ in the project
+Inside `src/` in the project:

-- In the app/ directory, the special Next.js directory for the App router, only the pages and layouts, such as composition of domino components, with glue markup for the layout, and data management at the page level.
+- In the `app/` directory, the special Next.js directory for the App router, only the pages and layouts, such as composition of domino components, with glue markup for the layout, and data management at the page level.

-- in components/ React components from the domain point of view.
+- in `components/` React components from the domain point of view.
 At the moment it is a flat directory, open to future reorganization if the application grows (by features or views, etc., such as "molecules" or "organisms").
 Each component is encapsulated in its own directory, ideally with files for the test and style classes.
 The main module file of the component has been named

-- in lib/ui the library of reusable "atom" type components, where you could also consider encapsulating a third-party library such as shadcn/ui, or even Tailwindcss to decouple from the highest level components of the business domain of the application.
+- in `lib/ui` the library of reusable "atom" type components, where you could also consider encapsulating a third-party library such as shadcn/ui, or even Tailwindcss to decouple from the highest level components of the business domain of the application.

-- in data/ contains the application's API, both with the functions to interact with the external or file APIs, with their DTOs, and the functions for transforming the DTOs into entities of the application's domain, in /types
+- in `data/` contains the application's API, both with the functions to interact with the external or file APIs, with their DTOs, and the functions for transforming the DTOs into entities of the application's domain, in /types

-## Data: Capture, management and manipulation
+## Data management

+About capture, transformation and state management.

 The two networks pages, the global page and the details page, are components rendered on the server and asynchronous, managing the data request with fetch and its cache optimization in the ssr components.